Broadway Flows Implementation

 direct call structure

 1. Init - calls the TDMSetSessionGlobals Actor to run the initial setting for the custom logic flow execution.
+The SESSION_GLOBALS input parameter must be defined as external parameter.
+The external parameter name must be SESSION_GLOBALS.

 2. DbCommand - defines the Select statement to select the task's entities.
 The Select statement must return only the entity IDs.